rkdarst/midictl/README.md

 ## Architecture and configuration

+The main entry point is `listen`, which parses arguments, opens the device, listens to

 The main event loop listens for MIDI events coming in.
 For each events, it searches the `DISPATCHERS` list, which is pairs of (dispatch_selector, callback_function).
 Any row which matches the